§ Verifiable Public Registry v2 Specification

 A financial deposit that is used as a trust guarantee.
 For a given controller, its trust deposit is increased when running validation process (either as an applicant or as a validator), or when registering DID in the DID directory.

-trust fees:
+trust fee:

 trust unit: